mermaid-js/mermaid/packages/mermaid/src/docs/config/accessibility.md

 To begin with, we have added a new feature to Mermaid library, which is to support accessibility options, **Accessibility Title** and **Accessibility Description**.

 This support for accessibility options is available for all the diagrams/chart types.
-Also, we have tired to keep the same format for the accessibility options, so that it is easy to understand and maintain.
+Also, we have tried to keep the same format for the accessibility options, so that it is easy to understand and maintain.

 ## Defining Accessibility Options